Frequently Asked Questions

 How do I begin my advocacy?

 Your first step to becoming a CASA volunteer is to attend an Info Session.
 Next you will complete the volunteer application.
 Once your application has been submitted and reviewed/accepted, a case supervisor or other staff member will contact you to schedule an interview.
-Please see the Become an Advocate page to learn more.
+Please see the Becoming a Volunteer page to learn more.